superkerokero/naruhodo-viewer/README.md

 ## Basic-Usage

-You can use the input bar to enter text you want to add to the graph and click `ADD` button to apply the change..
+You can use the input bar to add contents to the graph.

 ![Input bar](img/snapshot2.png)